Gourav-Sedhai/ANN/README.md

 Example on ANN.
 --------------
 Deep Learning example on ANN.
 Here the model prdict if the customer will leave the bank or not based on the profile of customer.

+ann2.py*
+Added dropouts and other some codes for making model more accurate.